A2osX/A2osX/.Docs/User Guide.md

 | $C7 | 0 |Bad File Type|
 | $C8 | 0 |Undefined Function|
 | $C9 | 0 |Unexpected EOF|

+### BIN/External Command Error Codes : $ E0->$F8

+This range of error codes is used by all A2osX and User/Developer create BINs or application programs to denote some completion result, usually not fatal.
+For example, the CMP command (./BIN/CMP) compares two files to see if they are equal.
+CMP will return 0 ($00) if the files compare equal and there is no other error; CMP will return 70 ($46) if one of the files is not found (a ProDOS error); and CMP will return 224 ($D0) if the files do not match, a not fatal error as the BIN did run, do its job, just the result was an "Application" mismatch error.

+This range may be reused by multiple BINs so scripts checking these results should be aware of the BIN called and the valid return results for that BIN.

+### Reserved for internal Kernel Use : $FA->$FF

 ## License
 A2osX is licensed under the GNU General Pulic License.